-An individual who is an NPI or co-PI of a funded Transformation project is expected to remain in that role for the entire term of the grant.
-An NPI or co-PI on an active grant should not amend their role to become eligible to apply in another competition.
+An NPI or co-PI of a funded Transformation project is expected to remain in that role for the entire term of the grant.
+An NPI or co-PI on an active grant cannot amend their role to become eligible to apply in another competition.
 In cases where a funded NPI or co-PI is removed from an active grant, or has their role changed to co-applicant or collaborator, they will not be eligible to be an NPI or co-PI on another Transformation grant until the first grant ends.